Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Empirical Analysis of Cross-Entropy and Label Smoothing Losses

 \subsection{Terminal Phase Training under Label Smoothing and Cross-Entropy Loss}

-In this section, we compare Label Smoothing (LS) and Cross-Entropy (CE) loss during TFT.
-We conduct experiments on CIFAR-10, CIFAR-100, and STL10 datasets, with LS loss employing a default smoothing hyperparameter of $\delta=0.05$.
-Here, we only present the results for CIFAR-10 and CIFAR-100; the results for STL10 are similar and can be found in Appendix \ref{sec:stl10}.
+In this section, we investigate the distinct behaviors exhibited by models trained under cross-entropy loss with and without label smoothing during TPT.
+Our experiments are conducted on the CIFAR-10, CIFAR-100, STL-10, and Tiny ImageNet datasets, using a default label smoothing hyperparameter of $\delta=0.05$.
+The training dynamics are visualized in Figure \ref{fig:converge}. \looseness=-1

-The leftmost column in Figure \ref{fig:converge} (with a detailed view provided in Figure \ref{fig:error} in the Appendix) illustrates the progression of training and testing errors throughout the training process.
-As expected, models trained under LS loss exhibit lower testing errors compared to those under CE loss for both datasets, showcasing an improvement in model generalizability with LS loss.
-Furthermore, models trained with LS loss exhibit faster convergence for both training and testing errors.
-Figure \ref{fig:converge} additionally presents the three neural collapse metrics for models trained under both cross-entropy and label smoothing losses.
-While the values of NC3, representing the alignment of $\bm{W}$ and $\bm{H}$, remain consistently low and comparable under both loss functions, models with LS loss exhibit faster convergence in both NC1 and NC2 and eventually reach lower levels for both NC1 and NC2.
-We provide theoretical evidence for this empirical observation in Section \ref{sec:proof}, and in Section \ref{sec:calibration}, we further establish a connection between NC1 and model calibration under both loss functions. \looseness=-1
+The leftmost column in Figure \ref{fig:converge} illustrates the progression of training and testing errors throughout the training process.
+As expected, models trained under label smoothing exhibit lower testing errors compared to those under cross-entropy loss for all datasets, showcasing an improvement in model generalizability.
+Furthermore, models trained with label smoothing exhibit faster convergence for training and testing errors.
+To facilitate a clearer comparison, Table \ref{tab:errors} reports training and test errors at different epochs.
+Since the network’s final layer behaves as a nearest centroid classifier (NCC) at the neural collapse solution, we also include the corresponding training and test errors for the NCC.
+These results further confirm that models trained with label smoothing exhibit a faster reduction in error rates compared to those trained with cross-entropy loss.
+Figure \ref{fig:converge} additionally presents the three neural collapse metrics for models trained under cross-entropy loss and label smoothing.
+While the values of NC3, representing the alignment of $\bm{W}$ and $\bm{H}$, remain consistently low and comparable under both loss functions, models with label smoothing exhibit faster convergence in both NC1 and NC2 and eventually reach lower levels for both NC1 and NC2.
+In Section \ref{sec:train_loss} of the appendix, we also compare the training loss of models trained with cross-entropy loss and label smoothing, demonstrating that label smoothing also accelerates convergence in terms of training error.
+We provide a theoretical explanation for these empirical findings in Section \ref{sec:proof}.